-The recent case of Bradfield-Kay v Cope is interesting for 2 reasons.
-First, in a re-run of David and Goliath (without the sling) the court preferred the evidence of the less specialist of 2 medical experts on the grounds that it was more logical.
-Secondly, it appears to be an application of the Bolitho approach to breach of duty despite the judge specifically saying it was not.
+The recent case of Bradfield-Kay v Cope is interesting for two reasons.
+First, in a re-run of David and Goliath (without the sling), the Court preferred the evidence of the less specialist of two medical experts on the grounds that it was more logical.
+Secondly, it appears to be an application of the Bolitho approach to breach of duty, despite the judge specifically saying it was not.

-The claimant underwent first a right total hip replacement in November 2009 and then the same procedure to his left hip in December 2009.
-Both operations were done by a private orthopaedic surgeon, Mr Cope.
+The claimant underwent a right total hip replacement in November 2009, and then the same procedure to his left hip in December 2009.
+Both operations were carried out by a private orthopaedic surgeon, Mr Cope.
 The first was successful but the second was not and the claimant reported painful clicking.
-He then consulted a second surgeon, Mr Hemmady, who performed a revision and in the operation note commented that the cup was found to be retroverted, its anterium was prominent and was catching on the anterior structures'.
+He then consulted a second surgeon, Mr Hemmady, who performed a revision.
+In the operation note, he commented that the cup was found to be retroverted, its anterium was prominent and was catching on the anterior structures.

-The claimant sought damages alleging negligence in 3 respects.
+The claimant sought damages alleging negligence in three respects.

-Both parties relied on expert evidence from orthopaedic surgeons Mr Chatterji for the Claimant and Mr Manktelow for the Defendant.
-Whilst Mr Chatterji conducts total hip replacements, the primary focus of his practice is knee replacement surgery.
-Mr Manktelow's practice was largely primary and revision hip arthoplasties, and had included 103 revisions in 3 years.
+Both parties relied on expert evidence from orthopaedic surgeons: Mr Chatterji, for the claimant, and Mr Manktelow, for the defendant.
+While Mr Chatterji conducts total hip replacements, the primary focus of his practice is knee replacement surgery.
+Mr Manktelow's practice was largely primary and revision hip arthroplasties, and had included 103 revisions in three years.
 He was a past president of the British Hip Society and had published widely on hip arthroplasty.
-Of the 2 experts, he was significantly more specialist and the court found that he was better able to 'speak to the practice of hip specialists in England'.
+Of the two experts, he was significantly more specialist and the Court found that he was better able to "speak to the practice of hip specialists in England".
 That might have seemed to augur well for his evidence.

-The 2 experts agreed on most issues: that the claimant had developed irritation of the iliopsoas tendon; the cause was an acetabular component which was prominent; what amounted to an acceptable position for the acetabular component; that surgeons should ensure that it was not positioned so as to interfere with the iliopsoas tendon; and that it was possible both to detect prominence and correct it.
-They were both in fact critical of the orientation of the acetabular component but disagreed as to whether it was outside the reasonable range so as to amount to a breach of duty.
-The key issue was therefore whether the result in this case, though poor, fell below an acceptable standard.
+They were both, in fact, critical of the orientation of the acetabular component but disagreed as to whether it was outside the reasonable range to amount to a breach of duty.
+Therefore, the key issue was whether the result in this case, though poor, fell below an acceptable standard.

-Breach of duty in relation to the conduct of orthopaedic surgery is of course defined by the Bolam test.
+The Bolam test of course defines breach of duty about the conduct of orthopaedic surgery.
 Conduct fails the test if it falls outside that of a reasonable and responsible body of orthopaedic surgeons.
 The case of Bolam itself defined negligence by a negative: what was not negligent.
-In the words of McNair J (perhaps assuming all doctors were male), 'a man is not negligent, if he is acting in accordance with such a practice, merely because there is a body of opinion who would take a contrary view'.
+In the words of McNair J (perhaps assuming all doctors were male), "a man is not negligent, if he is acting in accordance with such a practice, merely because there is a body of opinion who would take a contrary view".

 However, the Bolam test was qualified by the later case of Bolitho.
-The Bolitho qualification says that to amount to a responsible body, its exponents must demonstrate its logical basis.
-In this case the judge found no logical basis for failing to take steps which would identify and correct an acetabular component which was prominent.
+The Bolitho qualification says that, to amount to a responsible body, its exponents must demonstrate its logical basis.
+In this case, the judge found no logical basis for failing to take steps that would identify and correct an acetabular component that was prominent.
 There was no fine balancing of risks here.
-There was simply an error which could be avoided.
-He therefore found that, although the contrary view was common to a body of surgeons, it was not that of a reasonable and responsible body.
-The practice was a breach of duty and the claimant succeeded.
+There was simply an error that could be avoided.
+He, therefore, found that, although the contrary view was common to a body of surgeons, it was not that of a reasonable and responsible body.
+The practice was a breach of duty, and the claimant succeeded.

-A slightly odd feature of the judgment is that the judge specifically rejected the submission of the defendant's leading counsel that the claimant was required to rely on Bolitho qualification.
-The evidence suggested there were 2 schools of thought.
-To succeed the claimant needed to show that one was not logical.
-The judge said, 'In my view, both Bolam and Bolitho require the court to examine the different schools of thought and to ask itself whether the school of thought relied on by the defendant can demonstrate that its exponents' opinion has a logical basis'.
+A slightly odd feature of the judgment is that the judge specifically rejected the submission of the defendant's leading counsel that the claimant was required to rely on the Bolitho qualification.
+The evidence suggested that there were two schools of thought.
+To succeed, the claimant needed to show that one was not logical.
+The judge said, "In my view, both Bolam and Bolitho require the court to examine the different schools of thought and to ask itself whether the school of thought relied on by the defendant can demonstrate that its exponents' opinion has a logical basis".
 Yet the defendant's submission appears to have been entirely correct.
-Bolam makes no reference to whether the practice of a responsible body is logical.
+Bolam does not refer to whether the practice of a responsible body is logical.
 That is the refinement added by Bolitho.

 EWHC 1351 (QB)